Stuart Findlay: International career

 Findlay was first called into the Scotland under-21 squad in November 2012 by coach Ricky Sbragia for a friendly against Portugal.
 His 13th and final cap at this age level was in October 2015 against France at Pittodrie Stadium.

 Findlay received his first call-up to the senior Scotland squad in March 2019 for games against Kazakhstan and San Marino.
 He earned his first full international cap on 13 October 2019 in a 6–0 win over San Marino at Hampden Park, in which he played the full 90 minutes and scored Scotland's 5th goal.

-Personal life

-He attended Trinity High School, Rutherglen, and was in the same year group as fellow Celtic youth team player Dom Thomas, who broke through as a professional with Motherwell and was later a teammate at Kilmarnock.